Yarmouth 33

 First established on June 8, 1887, Yarmouth 33 is a Mi'kmaq reserve located in Yarmouth County, Nova Scotia.
 As of 2021, the population was 181, a 15.3% increase from 2016.

-It is administratively part of the Acadia First Nation.
-Of the five Acadia First Nation reserves, the Yarmouth Reserve has the largest population and maintains the highest Band membership.
-It is considered the central hub of the Acadia First Nation, with the main office located there.
+It is administratively part of the Wasoqopa'q First Nation.
+Of the five Wasoqopa'q First Nation reserves, the Yarmouth Reserve has the largest population and maintains the highest Band membership.
+It is considered the central hub of the Wasoqopa'q First Nation, with the main office located there.